 16. Golden Summit

-Golden Summit is classified as an everbearing raspberry.
-This feature allows the plants to yield crops in 2 seasons per year.
-Normally, the raspberries are harvested in the first season.
-If you want to have a bigger crop next year, pull it 2-3 inches off the soil in winter.
+Golden Summit is classified as an everbearing raspberry, meaning that it can yield crops twice per year.
+Normally, the raspberries can be harvested right in the first year.
+If you want to have a bigger crop next year, prune the old canes in early spring by cutting each down an inch from the ground.

 This variety has a tropical sweet taste that is incredibly refreshing.
 It comes in medium and large sizes with an attractive golden color.